Preparing for the Exam

 - You should try to answer all questions.
 Remember that there is no penalty for guessing.

 There are two types of free-response questions on the AP Chemistry Exam; three are long, multipart questions; and four are short, single/multipart questions.
-The questions cover all six big ideas in the chemistry course and will pertain to experimental design, analysis of lab data and observations for patterns or explanations, analysis or creating atomic or molecular views to explain observations, translating between representations, and following a logical analytical path to solve problems.
+The questions cover all nine units in the chemistry course and will pertain to experimental design, analysis of lab data and observations for patterns or explanations, analysis or creating atomic or molecular views to explain observations, translating between representations, and following a logical analytical path to solve problems.
 You should pace yourself to allow for approximately 10 minutes each for the short questions and about 16 minutes each for the long questions.

 Read each free-response question all the way through before doing any work.
 Spend more time reading and less time writing to make sure you really understand what is being asked.
 A good approach might be to start reading at the bottom and read back to the beginning to get the global view of the problem or question.

-Read All Parts of the Question
+Read all parts of the question.

 The short and the long AP Chemistry questions have several parts.
 Read all the parts before you start answering and think about how they might be related (sometimes they aren’t).
 If any part asks you to answer a question based on your results to the previous parts, be sure to actually use your prior results to answer.
 If you couldn’t do one of the previous parts, make up an answer and explain what you would have done.